sinnec/hangman/README.md

-A simple game of hangman!
+A simple game of hangman with GUI written in Java.